-Joanna DeWolfe has nearly 30 years of experience in applied social science research and evaluation of programs serving children and families.
-Her subject expertise includes child welfare, early childhood education, program implementation, and evaluation of technical assistance programs.
-DeWolfe was a foster parent in Montgomery County, Maryland for 6 years and served on the county’s Citizens Review Panel for Children.
+Joanna DeWolfe has 30 years of experience in applied social science research and evaluation of programs serving children and families.
+Her subject expertise includes child welfare, early childhood education, program implementation, evaluation of technical assistance programs, and implementation of cost studies.
+DeWolfe was a foster parent in Montgomery County, MD, for 6 years and served on the county’s Citizens Review Panel for Children.

-Previously, DeWolfe was the assistant project director for the Cross-Center Evaluation of the Child Welfare Capacity Building Collaborative, Phase 1; a senior research associate on the Cross-Site Evaluation of Child Welfare Implementation Centers and National Resource Centers; evaluator for the Cross-Site Evaluation of the Family Connection Discretionary Grants; and a site liaison for the Evaluation of the Title I, Part D, Neglected or Delinquent Programs.
+Previously, DeWolfe was a senior research associate on the Cross-Site Evaluation of Child Welfare Implementation Centers and National Resource Centers; evaluator for the Cross-Site Evaluation of the Family Connection Discretionary Grants; and a site liaison for the Evaluation of the Title I, Part D, Neglected or Delinquent Programs.

 DeWolfe joined JBA in 2008.
 She received an M.S. in family and community development from the University of Maryland.